ansible/ansible/docs/docsite/rst/dev_guide/module_lifecycle.rst

 The lifecycle of an Ansible module
 ======================================

 Modules in the main Ansible repo have a defined life cycle, from first introduction to final removal.
-The module life cycle is tied to the `Ansible release cycle <release_cycle>`.
+The module life cycle is tied to the `Ansible release cycle <release_cycle>` and reflected in the :ref:`ansible_metadata_block`.
 A module may move through these four states:

 1. When a module is first accepted into Ansible, we consider it in tech preview and mark it ``preview``.
 Modules in ``preview`` are not stable.
 You may change the parameters or dependencies, expand or reduce the functionality of ``preview`` modules.
 Many modules remain ``preview`` for years.